Write for Us!

 Ideally accompanied by a photograph or three.

-These can be written in a more informal (or first person) style, but still in continuous English—please avoid using bullet points or particularly “imaginative” formatting.
+FEATURES: (400-600 words).
+Occasionally less time-specific, but nevertheless still relevant; these can be written in a more informal (or first person) style, but still in continuous English—please avoid using bullet points or particularly “imaginative” formatting.

 Ideally accompanied by a photograph or three.

 COMMENT: (300-600 words) C&B News is happy to carry opinion pieces – from either individuals or organisations –within its “Views” section.
+We already give space to local politicians and representatives of the local Community Councils.

-LETTERS: (up to 300 words) These can be on any topic relevant to our communities.
-You must include your name and which “village” you live in, but do let us know if you would prefer us not to publish your name in the magazine.
+LETTERS: (up to 400 words) You must include your name and which “village” you live in, but we may agree not to publish those details.
+We do not publish anything submitted anonymously.

 Photographs

-Please attach photographs as individual image files; DO NOT embed them into a Word document or PDF, etc.
+Please attach photographs as individual image files; DO NOT embed them into a Word document or pdf, etc.

 If you fear the files will be too big to email, please use a free file-transfer service like WeTransfer, Dropbox or Google Drive.

 Whenever possible, let us know the name of the photographer, so we can credit them on the page.
-We generally don’t use watermarked photographs as we believe placing photo credits underneath the images makes them easier to read.

 Style Guide